Lucchese crime family: Corallo and the Jaguar

 In the early 1980s, the FBI finally managed to plant a bug in the Jaguar.
 The FBI recorded Corallo speaking at great length about mob affairs, including illegal gambling, labor racketeering, drug trafficking, and murder.
 Corallo was arrested and put on trial along with all the heads of the Five Families at the time.
 This trial became known as the Mafia Commission Trial.

 On December 16, 1985, Gambino crime family boss Paul Castellano was murdered without Commission approval.
 The Genovese and Lucchese family teamed up and plotted John Gotti's murder.
-The alliance had Gambino underboss Frank DeCicco murdered but failed in its attempts to kill Gotti.
+The alliance had Gambino underboss Frank DeCicco murdered, but failed in its attempts to kill Gotti.

-Corallo, Santoro and Furnari were indicted in the Mafia Commission Trial in 1986.
+Corallo, Santoro, and Furnari were indicted in the Mafia Commission Trial in 1986.
 As the trial wore on, Corallo realized that the entire Lucchese hierarchy was about to be decimated.
-Not only was it all but certain that he, Santoro and Furnari would be convicted, but they faced sentences that, at their ages, would all but assure they would die in prison.
+Not only was it all but certain that he, Santoro and Furnari would be convicted, but they faced sentences that, given their ages, would all but assure they would die in prison.
 In the fall of 1986, Corallo chose Anthony "Buddy" Luongo as acting boss.
 However, Luongo disappeared in 1986.

 Corallo's ultimate choice was Vittorio "Vic" Amuso, the capo of Furnari's old crew.
-Allegedly both Amuso and another longtime protègé of Furnari's, Anthony "Gaspipe " Casso, were candidates for the job.
+Allegedly, both Amuso and another longtime protègé of Furnari's, Anthony "Gaspipe " Casso, were candidates for the job.
 Evidence suggests that Corallo wanted Casso, but Casso convinced him to select Amuso instead.
-Amuso officially became boss in January 1987, when Corallo, Santoro and Furnari were sentenced to 100 years in prison.
+Amuso officially became boss in January 1987, when Corallo, Santoro, and Furnari were sentenced to 100 years in prison.
 Amuso made Casso his underboss in 1989, allowing him to exert great influence over family decisions.
 Corallo and Santoro died in prison in 2000, while Furnari was released in 2014.